Schille/Schille.github.io/content/projects/campervan.md

 # A Campervan Conversion Project

 ## Intro
-There is an already long-lasting trend to convert vans (or panel vans) into mobile homes ("RVs").
+There is an already long-lasting trend to convert vans (or panel vans) into mobile homes (or recreational vehicles, "RVs").
-At first, I thought this is a relatively new thing that got popular with YouTube, but once I talked to other people I found that this runs for decades already.
+At first, I thought this is a relatively new thing that got popular with YouTube recently, but once I talked to other people I found that this runs for decades already.
 I had this dream for at least 13 years: traveling freely with a motorhome throughout the world, exploring places that I could otherwise never reach and sleeping wherever I like.

 Well, looking at the market of new RVs, prices were beyond me.
 Yet, not only was the cost factor overwhelming but also the shipping times of over a year kept me from moving on with that subject.
-In 2020, the second-hand market for RVs was blown out, too.
+In 2020, the second-hand market for motorhomes was blown out, too.
 And then there was Covid-19.
 With the social distancing and all other events vanishing, I decided (together with my wife, though) to buy a used panel van and convert it into our very own, individually crafted, customized to our preferences, camper van.

 ## The Foundation - a Used Panel Van